bjodah/symodesys/README.md

 4. Write proper documentation and doctests (in Sympy style)
 5. Announce on Sympy maillist for comments.
-6. If received well, and as the project matures, it might be included in Sympy in some way.
+6. If received well, and as the project matures, it might be included (incrementally) in Sympy in some way.

 # Philosophy
-* Small codebase to aid future maintainence
+* "Small" codebase to aid future maintainence
 * Write programs that do one thing and do it well (Unix) - let's avoid feature creep
 * Code reuse - Leverage other peoples code as much as possible (external dependencies is _not_ a problem thanks to PyPI) and provide means good class hierarchy for 3rd party extensions.
-* KISS (Keep it simple stupid) - Minimum amount of magic code in the project
+* KISS (Keep it simple stupid) - Minimum amount of magic code in the project (might need to rewrite as own SymPy capabilityes progress)
 * Try to be in line with best practices (code reviews are welcome).

 ## Author